deepak2233/Semantic-Segmentation-with-U-Net-for-Architectural-Data/readme.md

-# Vertliner Semantic Segmentation Assignment
+# Semantic Segmentation with U-Net for Architectural Data

 This repository contains code semantic segmentation of architectural data!
 This project focuses on employing a U-Net model to perform precise masking of key elements such as buildings, lanes, roads, vegetation, and water in architectural imagery.
 The U-Net model is a popular architecture for image segmentation tasks and has been widely used in Robotics domains